That-Dev-Girl-Sites/jhalabi.com/_posts/2021-10-27-wordpress-block-json.md

 Nope.

 To be fair, I was not _that_ far off, but this copy-paste-delete approach omits some crucial details.
-The biggest issue is that neither the Javascript nor the PHP have any way of knowing that `block.json` exists.
+The biggest issue is that neither the JavaScript nor the PHP have any way of knowing that `block.json` exists.
 Oops.

-So, first, let's tell the Javascript about the JSON.
+So, first, let's tell the JavaScript about the JSON.
 This part is pretty easy, involving 2 steps:

 1. Import `block.json` into the JS.
 2. Replace the block name with the imported JSON in the registration function.